 Although it’s only a few years old, the IoT platform market is hot, too hot really.
 Organizations are increasingly moving to IoT platforms as they continue to or further invest in larger IoT projects and solutions in a more ‘mature’ way, beyond the pilot stages.
 Yet, the IoT platform market is increasingly crowded and confusing for buyers.
 On the other hands, the larger generic IoT platforms have matured and across several verticals, ranging from smart cities to Industrial IoT (IIoT) and Industry 4.0, there are clear leaders and innovators, also in specific niches within these IIoT environments such as smart manfacturing (smart manufacturing platforms), utilities and energy, smart buildings and facility management, oil, gas and the overall resources industry and so on.

-The IoT platform market is growing fast and in coming years we’ll start seeing consolidations as competition increases and there is no single IoT platform that offers an all-round approach, making the big players look at others who have more specific solutions or capabilities in their solutions.
+The IoT platform market is growing fast and in coming years we’ll continue seeing consolidations and companies leaving the market as competition continues to grow and there is no single IoT platform that offers an all-round approach, making the big players look at others who have more specific solutions or capabilities in their solutions.